dbsxfz/EscapingDOV/README.md

    Place the model under the `models` directory (`models/mobileclip_s0`).

 4. **OpenAI API Key** (Optional):
    While not mandatory, having an API key enables generating new LLM descriptions.
-The descriptions used in our experiments are already provided.
+The LLM descriptions used in our experiments are already provided.

 ---